marleigha/Command-Line-Murder-Mystery/README.md

 # Upskill 2025 Project: Command-Line-Murder-Mystery
 made by Ariel Athena, Emily, and Marleigh !
 ### Project Pitch !
 Welcome to GAME NAME, a command line murder mystery survival game.
-Start by choosing one of four characters to play.
-You can make your choice based on each character’s statistics.
-From there, make choices for your character through table-top role-play game style rolls.
+Start by allocating stat points to your character in 6 categories: strength, dexterity, constitution, intelligence, wisdom, and charisma.
+From there, make choices for your character through table-top role-play game style rolls and other decisions.
 Be careful, a failed roll might result in your demise!
 GAME NAME is a fun use of the skills we’ve developed in our computer science classes.
 We’re building this game in the command line with Python.

 ## WIREFRAMES:

 #### Intro/Title Page!
 * tells you the premise of the story
-* Character Picker where you can read the basic archetypes
-* Then choose which character you'll be
-* You don’t get to see the stats until after you choose them
+* Character stats allocation
 #### Main Loop:
 ##### Text Output
 * player reads and makes choices accordingly "A,b,c,d / 1,2,3,4"
-* Player dies → give you the option to restart
 * Player survives the night
 * Might add a time mechanic, if we have the time!
 * Or just you picked the right options to not die but haven’t figured out the mystery